Optimal Correlated Equilibria in General-Sum Extensive-Form Games: Fixed-Parameter Algorithms, Hardness, and Two-Sided Column-Generation: Experiments

 \subsection{Optimal Correlation}

-We evaluated the performance of the DAG-based LP and the two-sided column-generation framework against the prior state-of-the art algorithms for computing optimal correlated equilibria in general-sum extensive-form games: the relaxation by~\citet{Stengel08:Extensive} (denoted by {\bf [vSF08]}), which is correct only for a certain family of games called {\em triangle-free games} (we denote with `n/a' when this is not the case), and the one-sided column-generation algorithm by \citet{Farina21:Connecting} (denoted by {\bf [FCGS21]}), which we adapted from the team domain.
-Table~\ref{ta:correl 2p body} (see also Table~\ref{ta:correl 2p full} in the appendix) summarizes the comparison over two-player game instances.
+We evaluated the performance of the DAG-based LP and the two-sided column-generation framework against the prior state-of-the art algorithms for computing optimal correlated equilibria in general-sum extensive-form games: the polytope of~\citet{Stengel08:Extensive} (denoted by {\bf [vSF08]}), which is correct only for a certain family of games called {\em triangle-free games} (we denote with `n/a' when this is not the case), and the one-sided column-generation algorithm by \citet{Farina21:Connecting} (denoted by {\bf [FCGS21]}), which we adapted from the team domain.

+Table~\ref{ta:correl 2p body} summarizes the comparison over two-player game instances.
 As expected, the correlation DAG LP has the best running times for games with small information complexity parameter $k$.
-When this is the case, it dramatically outperforms previous algorithms: it can solve in a matter of seconds instances that previously exceeded 6 hours (see, \emph{e.g.}, $^2$B323 and $^2$S133), and it can solve in less than 1 hour instances that previously were not computationally feasible (\emph{e.g.}, $^2$B324).
-On the other hand, when $k$ is large (\emph{e.g.}, in $^2$RS23), the two-sided column-generation algorithm provides the best running times.
+When this is the case, it dramatically outperforms previous algorithms: it can solve in a matter of seconds instances that previously exceeded 6 hours (see, \textit{e.g.}, \gamelbl{$^2$B323} and \gamelbl{$^2$S133}), and it can solve in less than 1 hour instances that previously were not computationally feasible (\textit{e.g.}, \gamelbl{$^2$B324}).
+On the other hand, when $k$ is large (\textit{e.g.}, in \gamelbl{$^2$RS23}), the two-sided column-generation algorithm provides the best running times.
 For example, when computing optimal EFCE, it requires 6 minutes while the prior one-sided column-generation algorithm {\bf [vSF08]} exceeds 6 hours.
 Combining the two techniques that we propose yields uniformly better performance than prior work for any value of the parameter $k$.

 We also ran experiments on three-player games using the correlation DAG LP (see Table~\ref{ta:correl 3p body} in the appendix).
 This shows, for the first time, that it is possible to compute optimal NFCCE/EFCCE/EFCE in practice for large game instances even when the number of players is greater than two.